sensejs/sensejs/packages/multipart-s3-storage/README.md

-# High-level Multipart Body Parser
+# The S3 Storage Adaptor for `@sensejs/multipart` (experimental)

-This package, `@sensejs/multipart`, provides a high-level multipart body parser based on `@fastify/busboy` that supports custom storage provider and back pressure.
-It does not depend on any other part of SenseJS, and can be used standalone with any other HTTP framework.
+This package, `@sensejs/multipart-s3-adaptor`, provides an experimental S3 storage adaptor for `@sensejs/multipart`, based on the official AWS SDK v3 for Javascript.

 ## Usage